 Jewish holidays are celebrated with songs, stories, cooking and art projects.
 Special attention is given to linking holiday curriculum throughout the year to making the Jewish curriculum easily understood and relevant to the life of a preschool child.
 Examples of this are a birthday party for the world at Rosh Hashanah, decorating the Temple’s Sukkah for Sukkot, and planting trees for Tu B’Shevat.

-All nursery school families are welcome at any of the Temple events.
+All preschool school families are welcome at any of the Temple events.
 Throughout the year, the Temple invites families to celebrate the holidays as a community.
 Family Education programs through the school offer an adult learning component linked to the children’s study.
 Finally, Mitzvah Day is another opportunity for everyone to make a difference in our community.
 Families come together to help others and spruce up our Temple.
 Please get involved!